What is negligence?

 Whether or not negligence has occurred is a matter of satisfying four questions.

 All these factors must be satisfied.
-If even one is not satisfied then the plaintiff will not be able to establish that the defendant was negligent.
+If even one is not satisfied then the applicant will not be able to establish that the respondent was negligent.

 What is a duty of care?